relaxdiego/relaxdiego.github.com/_posts/2014-04-07-mocking-objects-in-python.md

 above, we are "freezing" the specs of the Mock object such that we don't accidentally create phantom mock attributes or methods in it.

 That's it for now.
-Live long and prosper in your tests!
+If you want to dive deeper into the internals of Python's mocking library, head on over to [the official documentation for unittest.mock](https://docs.python.org/3/library/unittest.mock.html#module-unittest.mock).